ttlew/conversation/dialog-methods.md

 ### java.lang.String support
 {: #java.lang.String}

-In addition to the built-in methods, you can use standard methods of the `java.lang.String` class also.
+In addition to the built-in methods, you can use standard methods of the `java.lang.String` class.

 #### java.lang.String.format()